 Traditionally a mac and cheese starts out with a creamy bechamel sauce to which you add cheese, cheese and more cheese.
-Totally delicious!!
+Totally delicious but not healthy!!
 You can check out my all out, don’t look at the calories mac and cheese here.

 My healthier version uses butternut squash cooked with onions, garlic a few fragrant bay leaves and chicken stock.
 Blend it up with a bit of milk and you have a GREAT starter sauce!
 I added some really flavorful aged gouda and pecorino romano to the mix then topped with some super crunchy fried breadcrumbs and it’s just about perfect!

 A Few Tips for this butternut squash mac and cheese

 - For a vegetarian version use veggie stock to cook the squash.

 - Switch things up and add any of your favorite cheeses to this dish.

 - The toasted bread crumbs are little flavor bombs so do your best to avoid skipping them!

 - Make the sauce a day or three ahead and refrigerate.
 Warm before using.